LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_xiaomi.md

 {% include alerts/note.html content="The steps below only need to be run once per device.
 They **require** a machine running Windows 7 or newer." %}
 {% include alerts/warning.html content="Unlocking the bootloader will erase all data on your device!
 Before proceeding, ensure the data you would like to retain is backed up to your PC and/or your Google account, or equivalent.
 Please note that OEM backup solutions like Samsung and Motorola backup may not be accessible from LineageOS once installed." %}
-{% include alerts/tip.html content="It is highly recommended to have the latest official MIUI stable package installed on the device, before proceeding with unlock." %}

 1. Create a Mi account on [Xiaomi's website](https://global.account.xiaomi.com/pass/register).
 Beware that one account is only allowed to unlock one unique device every 30 days.
 2. Add a phone number to your Mi account.